-- A. The wages of Providers shall be \$8.50 per hour during the term of this Agreement, unless reduced as otherwise permitted in this Agreement. - B. Continuation of this wage rate is subject to continuation of state and federal funding participation ratios at or above levels provided for under current law; and continuing appropriations by the County Board of Supervisors each fiscal year thereafter.
-Upon receipt of notice of a reduction in maximum wage rate below \$8.50 per hour by either the state or federal government, the Public Authority shall forthwith notify the Union and shall take action to decrease wages of Providers to the maximum wage rate of both state and federal funding effective the date the funding is reduced. - C. It is recognized and agreed that it is in the discretion of the County Board of Supervisors to increase or to not increase appropriations and any action of the Board of Directors for the Public Authority is not binding on the County Board of Supervisors acting on behalf of the separate governmental entity County. - D. It is recognized and agreed that the County is not a party to the MOU and is under no obligation to increase appropriations. - E. SEIU agrees that it will not legally challenge any appropriation decision of the County Board of Supervisors and that any action of the Board of Supervisors is not a grievance, unfair labor practice or breach of this labor contract.
+- A. The wages of Providers shall be \$9.25 per hour during the term of this Agreement, unless reduced as otherwise permitted in this Agreement. - B. The parties shall re-open negotiations regarding wages in the month of June, 2014.
+The Union shall provide written notice prior to June 1, 2014 of its intent to negotiate and to set dates to meet for bargaining. - C. Continuation of this wage rate is subject to continuation of state and federal funding participation ratios at or above levels provided for under current law; and continuing appropriations by the County Board of Supervisors each fiscal year thereafter.
+Upon receipt of notice of a reduction in maximum wage rate below any amount as listed in the schedule above by either the state or federal government, the Public Authority shall forthwith notify the Union and shall take action to decrease wages of Providers to the maximum wage rate of both state and federal funding effective the date the funding is reduced. - D. It is recognized and agreed that it is in the discretion of the County Board of Supervisors to increase or to not increase appropriations and any action of the Board of Directors for the Public Authority is not binding on the County Board of Supervisors acting on behalf of the separate governmental entity, County. - E. It is recognized and agreed that the County is not a party to the MOU and is under no obligation to increase appropriations. - F. Union agrees that it will not legally challenge any appropriation decision of the County Board of Supervisors and that any action of the Board of Supervisors is not a grievance, unfair labor practice or breach of this labor contract.